Update: This article was last updated on 18th February 2025 to reflect the accuracy and up-to-date information on the page.

 Admission

-They must adhere to nondiscrimination laws and cannot selectively choose students based on academic performance, behavior, or other factors.
-According to the National Center for Education Statistics, private schools have a much lower diversity rate, with 72 percent of private schools having a population of 70 percent or more white students, compared to 30 percent of public charter schools.
+According to the National Center for Education Statistics, private schools harbor a much lower diversity rate, with 72 percent of private schools being made up of populations with 70 percent or more of white students, while public charter schools tally 30 percent.

 Source – NCSER